Telegram

 We also have a more detailed article with the full formula for calculating corporate taxes.

-Remember that your accounting records need to be in line with FTA and IFRS rules, otherwise you could face a fine of AED 20,000.
+Remember that your accounting records need to be in line with FTA and IFRS rules, otherwise you could face a fine of up to AED 20,000.

 This applies to everyone, companies as well as freelancers and individuals.
 We have helped more than 100 companies with their bookkeeping, and happy to support you too. 😉